aibyhana/aibyhana.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

+Hello, I'm a Data Scientist and AI Researcher with an MSc in Data Science, specializing in Artificial Intelligence and Machine Learning, and a BSc in Business Informatics.
+During my master's studies, I gained hands-on experience as a working student Data Scientist at Siemens Healthineers and Fraunhofer Gesellschaft, and interned in Data Analytics & AI for Production at BMW Group.

+My work focuses on applied machine learning in industry, with a strong interest in trustworthy AI.
+I previously served as an AI Ethics Reviewer at NeurIPS and regularly participate in machine learning competitions to improve my expertise in multimodal machine learning.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.